CelineIntha/Projet3_Rentals/README.md

 To install and run the project, follow these steps:

+1. If you want to test the front-end Angular application with this API, please clone this repository first : https://github.com/OpenClassrooms-Student-Center/Developpez-le-back-end-en-utilisant-Java-et-Spring
-1. Clone this repository to your local machine.
+2. Then, clone this repository to your local machine.
-2. You can use a local server like MAMP, XAMPP, or WAMP to host your MySQL database.
+3. You can use a local server like MAMP, XAMPP, or WAMP to host your MySQL database.
 Make sure to update the database connection details in the `application.properties` (or **.env**) file.

-3. **Configure your MySQL database:**
+4. **Configure your MySQL database:**
     - Open the `application.properties` (or **.env**) file and update it with the following details:

         - **Database URL**: